Mixed Signals From a Guy: What They Mean and What to Do About Them

 You're reading neutral behavior as signal

 Sometimes the "signals" are coming more from your interpretation than from his behavior.
 Busy days, distracted moods, practical concerns — these can be read as withdrawal or disinterest when they're just life.
 Worth checking whether the mixed quality is in his behavior or in the story you're telling about it.
+This is especially worth examining if you tend toward anxiety in relationships generally — hypervigilance can turn ordinary variation into a pattern that doesn't exist.

-Why Mixed Signals Are So Effective at Keeping You Hooked
+Why Mixed Signals Keep You Hooked

 Intermittent reinforcement — the same principle used in slot machines — is one of the most powerful behavioral conditioning mechanisms there is.
 When reward is unpredictable, the behavior (in this case, staying engaged and invested) increases rather than decreasing.
 The uncertainty keeps you paying attention and working to figure it out in a way that consistent behavior, positive or negative, wouldn't.